dosterevan/Brevets-Calculator/README.md

 Feel free to customize it further according to your project's needs.

 ## Authors
 Michal Young, Ram Durairajan.
 Updated by Ali Hassani.
+Completed by Evan Doster